Godlander/objmc/README.md

 `colorbehavior`: defines the behavior of each byte of the overlay color of the item r,g,b. x: pitch rotation, y: yaw rotation, z: roll rotation, t: animation time offset, o: overlay color hue.

-*example: `xto` defines 1 byte of red color as yaw rotation, the next byte of blue color as animation time offset , and the last byte of green being overlay color hue.*
+*example: `yaw time overlay` defines 1 byte of red color as yaw rotation, the next byte of blue color as animation time offset , and the last byte of green being overlay color hue.*

 `autorotate`: tells the shader to estimate rotation from Normals instead of defining it by color. due to byte inaccuracy this will be a little jittery. allows color to be used for other inputs like controlling animation.

-`autoplay`: make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 'ttt'` will override this.
+`autoplay`: make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 'time time time'` will override this.

 `visibility`: 3 bit number, defines where a model is visible.
 1: in gui, 2: in first person hand, 4: in world.
 (7 would mean visible everywhere.) models with limited visibility can be joined together allowing for different models to show up in different places.